Language: EN

 Program structure

-We begin to talk about programming through high-level programming languages (yay!🎉) To start, the first thing we have to talk about is the structure of a program.
+We start talking about programming through high-level programming languages (yay!🎉) To begin with, the first thing we need to discuss is the structure of a program.

-By program structure I mean the way the code is organized and structured.
-It is the way we divide our code into parts, and how they relate and interact with each other to perform a specific task.
+By program structure, I mean the way the code is organized and structured.
+It’s how we divide our code into parts, and how they relate and interact with each other to perform a specific task.

 A well-defined program structure makes the code easy to read, understand, and maintain.
-In addition, a good program structure also makes the code easier to write, debug, and improve its performance (which translates into money 💸).
+Additionally, a good program structure also makes the code faster to write, debug, and improve its performance (all of this translates into some cash 💸).

 #include <iostream>